 The legal term "advancement" doesn't come into play with wills or trusts, only inheritances.
-An individual who expects to inherit property from someone when that person dies may request an advance portion of that inheritance from the individual before his death.
-But after death, the estate administrator will take that advance into account.
-Those with specific questions about advancement on inheritance should consult an estate lawyer.
+An individual who expects to inherit property from someone when that person dies may request an advance of a portion of that inheritance from the individual before their death.
+But the estate administrator will take that advance into account after death.
+Those with specific questions about advancement on an inheritance should consult an estate lawyer.

-"Inheritance" occurs when an individual dies intestate, i.e., without creating any sort of legal instrument that bequeaths some or all of his property to others.
-At this point, the law automatically distributes the intestate property to the individual's relations.
-Inheritance law comes from individual states, and each state has its own statutory order in which relatives stand in line to inherit property.
-If the deceased left a valid will or trust, or other document, inheritance only occurs if any property remains that was not distributed by the will or trust.
+Each state has its own inheritance laws and its own statutory order in which relatives stand in line to inherit property.
+If the deceased left a valid will, trust, or other document, intestate inheritance only occurs if any property remains that was not distributed by those means.

 Presumption of Advancement

-The common law presumed, in absence of contrary evidence, that a lifetime gift to relatives constitued an advancement on inheritance.
-However, various laws have evolved in U.S. states.
-Some states do not presume that a lifetime gift is an advancement.
-Other states, following the Uniform Probate Code, demand a statement in writing from the heir or the decedent, or some other type of written proof, that a gift was intended as an advancement.
+In absence of contrary evidence, common law presumed that a lifetime gift to relatives constituted an advancement on an inheritance, but various laws have evolved in U.S. states.
+Some states don't presume that a lifetime gift is an advancement.
+Other states follow the Uniform Probate Code and demand a statement in writing or some other type of written proof from the heir or the decedent indicating that a gift was intended as an advancement.

-The common law assumes that an equal distribution of inheritance should include all property, including that given by advancement.
-Therefore, once a gift is proven to be an advancement on inheritance, the law allows an estate executor or administrator to consider that advancement as part of the recipient's inheritance after death.
-When the administrator considers the full amount of property to be inherited equally by multiple heirs (this amount is known legally as the "hotchpot"), any advancement those heirs previously received will be considered in deciding how much they are due now.
+When the administrator considers the full amount of property to be inherited equally by multiple heirs (this amount is known legally as the "hotchpot"), any advancement of intestate shares that those heirs previously received will be considered in deciding how much they're due now.

 Example: Dwindling Assets